wbadart/H-1B-Analyzer/README.rst

     $ pip3 install git+https://github.com/wbadart/H-1B-Analyzer.git

+(Remember the ``--user`` flag for systems on which you don’t have administrative privileges.)
 This will also add the project’s several entry points to your path, for running the individual analyses directly from the command line (see `Usage <#Usage>`__).

 To uninstall, run: